 Medicare Part C differs from Parts A & B (“original Medicare”) in that it involves private insurers, even though it is still a part of the overall Medicare Program.
 That means that health insurance companies need to take specific steps in formulating an effective marketing strategy that will convert as many prospects as possible into signing up for Part C through them instead of in connection with a competitor.

-Here are 5 key ways you can optimize your promotion of Medicare Advantage to your prospects and to existing customers who may have other insurance through you already (but not Part C yet):
+Here are 5 key ways set forth by digital marketing by Edge Online with which, you can optimize your promotion of Medicare Advantage to your prospects and to existing customers who may have other insurance through you already (but not Part C yet):